Drinfel'd double for monoidal Hom-Hopf algebras: The bicrossproduct construction

-\begin{remark} In the Proposition 2.2, if the module action is trivial, that is $h\cdot a=\varepsilon_{H}(h)\alpha(a)$, we have a bicrossproduct with monoidal Hom-smash coproduct and tensor product.
-If the comodule is trivial, that is $\rho(h)=\alpha^{-1}(h)\otimes 1$, we have a Hom-smash with monoidal Hom-smash product and tensor coproduct. \end{remark}
+{\bf Remark 2.4.} In Theorem 2.2, if the module action is trivial, that is $h\cdot a=\varepsilon_{H}(h)\alpha(a)$, we have a bicrossproduct with monoidal Hom-smash coproduct and tensor product.
+If the comodule is trivial, that is $\rho(h)=\alpha^{-1}(h)\otimes 1$, we have a bicrossproduct with monoidal Hom-smash product and tensor coproduct. \\